-The City of Covina has recently adopted an updated Alarm ordinance to address the actions of irresponsible alarm owners and irresponsible alarm monitoring companies.
+The City of Covina has recently adopted an updated Alarm ordinance to address false alarm response issues resulting from operator and alarm monitoring company errors.
 The goal of the ordinance is to reduce the number of false alarm activations requiring a response by the Covina Police Department, which will free up police resources and reduce the fines levied on alarm customers.

 [Click Here] for detailed information on the Alarm Program

 Covina senior citizens have reported receiving calls from persons claiming to be IRS employees, and providing instructions on how to send money owed to the IRS.
 No government agency will ever contact you by telephone demanding wire transfer or pre-paid debit card payment for monies owed.
 The best method of dealing with phone scam attempts is to hang up on the caller.
 If you don't allow them to hook you, they will move on.

 Covina Water Utility customers have also reported a water payment scam operation.
 Unknown subjects have made calls to some Covina Water Utility customers stating that the customer has a high water usage on their account, creating a so-called violation.
 The callers identify themselves as employees, and threaten to come to the resident's home to collect a $500 fine for water violations.